Destination XL Group (OTCMKTS:DXLG) Issues FY 2021 Earnings Guidance

-Destination XL Group (OTCMKTS:DXLG) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.640-$0.760 for the period.
+Destination XL Group (OTCMKTS:DXLG) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $0.640-$0.760 for the period.
 The company issued revenue guidance of $490 million-$505 million.

-A number of equities analysts have weighed in on DXLG shares.
-TheStreet raised Destination XL Group from a d- rating to a c+ rating in a research report on Wednesday.
-Craig Hallum assumed coverage on Destination XL Group in a report on Wednesday, July 21st.
-They set a buy rating and a $7.50 target price on the stock.
+Several brokerages have weighed in on DXLG.
+Craig Hallum began coverage on Destination XL Group in a report on Wednesday, July 21st.
+They issued a buy rating and a $7.50 price objective for the company.
+TheStreet raised Destination XL Group from a d- rating to a c+ rating in a report on Wednesday, September 8th.

 Destination XL Group Company Profile